linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ##### Create New DSL/PPPoE Connection

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
+2. Click on **DSL**.
-2. Click on **Create PPPoE Connection** to enter the interface for creating DSL/PPPoE connections.
+3. Click on **Create PPPoE Connection**.
-3. Enter the name, account and password.
+4. Enter the name, account and password.
-4. Click on **Save** and the system will create the connection and try to connect to it.
+5. Click on **Save** and the system will create the connection and try to connect to it.

 ##### Set DSL/PPPoE Connection

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
+2. Click on **DSL**.
-2. Click on **PPPoE Connection** to enter the interface for setting DSL/PPPoE connections.
+3. Click on **PPPoE Connection** to enter the interface for setting DSL/PPPoE connections.
-3. Modify name, account, password, open automatically connect, set IP address or open other auth services.
+4. Modify name, account, password, open automatically connect, set IP address or open other auth services.

 #### VPN